 NC 2-1-1 can refer callers to local organizations best equipped to address their specific health and human services needs including food, shelter, and much more.
 For COVID-19 resources, assistance, and updates, residents can just call 2-1-1 (TTY 888-892-1162) or text COVIDNC to 898211.

 NC 2-1-1 operates 24 hours a day, seven days a week, 365 days a year and resources are available in most languages.
 NC 2-1-1 cannot provide direct medical services and COVID-19 can only be diagnosed by a health care professional.

 People should only call 9-1-1 if they are experiencing an emergency.
 9-1-1 centers across North Carolina have been receiving general questions and other non-emergency calls related to COVID-19.
 Please do not call 9-1-1 unless you have an emergency.

-Beginning Monday, July 20 the City of Raleigh will open its revenue counter to the public at the Raleigh Municipal Building from 8:30 a.m. to 5 p.m.
-The Development Services Customer Service Center at One Exchange Plaza will also resume in person services by appointment.
+The City of Raleigh's revenue counter is open to the public at the Raleigh Municipal Building from 8:30 a.m. to 5 p.m.
+The Development Services Customer Service Center at One Exchange Plaza is offering in-person services by appointment only.
 Individuals and contractors are still encouraged to use virtual services.
-Appointments can be scheduled by contacting email@example.com or 919-996-2500.
+Appointments can be scheduled by contacting firstname.lastname@example.org or 919-996-2500.

 Those who enter the buildings must wear a mask, complete a wellness check, and practice social distancing.
 Those who do not have a mask will be provided one and those who do not pass the wellness check will be unable to enter.